Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 });
 ```

-- Method2: Set device ID after inialization whenever you need it to be the same
+- Method2: Set device ID after initialization whenever you need it to be the same

 ```javascript
 var instanceDev = amplitude.getInstance("amplitude-dev");